 In each situation a worker has a right to compensation.

-Our holiday pay solicitors have successfully litigated in many Employment Tribunal cases involving holiday pay disputes.
-We also have vast expertise in facilitating Alternative Dispute Resolution procedures, allowing our clients to settle holiday pay disputes without the cost and stress going to court invariably brings.
+Our Employment Law Solicitors that specialise in employee holiday pay claims have successfully litigated in many Employment Tribunal cases involving holiday pay disputes.
+We have vast expertise in facilitating Alternative Dispute Resolution procedures, allowing our clients to settle holiday pay claim disputes without the cost and stress of going to Court.

-All Employment Solicitors at Co-operative Legal Services are members of the Employment Lawyers Association and the Industrial Law Society.
+Employment Law Solicitors at Co-operative Legal Services are members of the Employment Lawyers Association and the Industrial Law Society.